 The darkroom company giant, Ilford Harmon, recently announced a new portable pop-up darkroom that is basically a tent that is light tight and can easily be set up and taken down in which you can make prints or develop film.
 The pop-up darkroom will be 7.2 ft (2.2m) tall and has a space inside of 4.2ft x 4.2ft (1.3m x 1.3m) which is big enough for a table for your enlarger and chemicals so you can develop film or make prints.
 It has a protective mat so it won’t ruin your floors if used indoors.
 It also has a built-in air vent at the top and bottom to help with air circulation.

 The entire thing fits in the supplied storage bag and measures 26.6in x 9.8in x 9.8in (68cm x 25cm x 25cm) and weighs 17.5lbs (8kg).
 The pop-up darkroom will go on sale in November of 2021 and will cost around $265 USD.
-See this website for more information.
+See this website for more information and the cost.

 Ilford recently also announced a darkroom starter kit in partnership with the company Paterson that offers everything that is needed to make a print, except for an enlarger and a safelight.
 This will cost around $150 USD and includes the following: